microchad/bw/src/routes/docs/02_words-vs-patterns.md

 Let's see if this works.

-In the spaces provided, have a go at recalling the missing words and the missing colours/pattern from the test above.
+In the spaces provided, have a go at recalling the missing words and the missing pattern from the example we showed above.
 No cheating!

 ![alt text](/test.svg)